ibm-cloud-docs/log-analysis/devops/archiving-la-monitor.md

 {: #archiving-la-monitor-prereqs-la}

 - **You must have a paid service plan** for the {{site.data.keyword.at_full_notm}} service.
 [Learn more](/docs/activity-tracker?topic=activity-tracker-service_plans).

+- You must have an {{site.data.keyword.at_short}} instance provisioned in Frankfurt.

 - Check that your user ID has permissions to launch the web UI and create views and alerts in the Frankfurt {{site.data.keyword.at_short}} instance.
 The following table lists the minimum roles that a user must have to be able to launch the {{site.data.keyword.at_full_notm}} web UI, and manage resources: